 Phonics and spellings

 Your child will have a phonics session every day where they will be building upon the knowledge gained in Reception or Year 1.
-On a Wednesday your child will be given some spellings, linked to their sound of the week, stuck in their partnership book.
-Their phonics lesson will focus on this sound or spelling choice for a week and they will then have a spelling test the following Wednesday.
+On a Friday your child will be given some spellings, linked to their sound of the week or SPaG work, stuck in their partnership book.
+Their phonics lesson will focus on this sound or spelling choice for a week and they will then have a spelling test the following Friday.

 Your child will be given a class reading and writing and an individual SMIRF target.
 Their SMIRF (space mission instant recall fact) target is maths based and will be checked in school, every other week.
 The target should be learnt to a fast recall level.
 Each target must be successfully checked three times, before a new one is given.
 Reading and writing targets are given every half term.
 They will provide our focus for learning in school but also give you and your child an opportunity to practise at home.

 Alongside their reading, spellings and SMIRF’s, your child will also receive a homework menu which allows them to choose their task for the week.
 They will have a book to do their homework, which then needs to be handed in on a Wednesday.
 Your child will receive their book back on a Friday.
 We know that sometimes, life can be a bit busy, so if homework is handed in a little later, we don’t mind!